Dianqin-Sun/academic-website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: National Cancer Center, Chinese Academy of Medical Sciences & Peking Union Medical College
+- name: Chinese Academy of Medical Sciences & Peking Union Medical College
   url: http://english.cams.cn/index.html

 # Short bio (displayed in user profile at end of posts)